asdacap/iiumschedule/README.md

 License
 -------
-Automatic IIUM Schedule Formatter is licensed under the General Public License version 3.
-For more information, see LICENSE.
+Automatic IIUM Schedule Formatter is licensed under the GNU General Public License version 3.
+For more information, see COPYING.

 Contact
 -------